TosbackCgusBridge-Bot/CGUs-versions/Mun2/Privacy Policy.md

 *   Mobile Apps
 *   Cookies / Tracking

 Home &.
-Summary Español (Americas)FrenchEnglish Last updated: 14 January 2015 In this privacy policy:
+Summary Español (Americas)FrenchEnglish Last updated: 24 April 2015 In this privacy policy:

 *   We’ve summarized our privacy policy terms so you can find what you need quickly;
 *   We’ve designed one privacy policy to apply across many NBCUniversal online services;